Brief

 There is no high mountains in Estonia, and during half a century

-before Estonia finally gained its independence in 1991 the travelling
+before Estonia finally restored its independence in 1991 the travelling

 possibilities were to the large extent restricted to the